FOREX-Yen soars to 4-month peak after surprise BOJ policy tweak

 By Kevin Buckland

-TOKYO, Dec 20 (Reuters) - The yen surged to a four-month peak against the dollar on Tuesday after the Bank of Japan said it would review its yield curve control policy and widened the trading band for the 10-year government bond yield in an unexpected tweak.
+TOKYO, Dec 20 (Reuters) - The yen surged to a four-month peak against the dollar on Tuesday after the Bank of Japan stunned markets by deciding to review its yield curve control policy and widen the trading band for the 10-year government bond yield.

-While it kept broad policy settings unchanged - pinning short-term JGB yields at -0.1% and the 10-year yield around zero - it widened the allowable band for long-term yields to 50 basis points either side of that, from 25 basis points previously.
+While it kept broad policy settings unchanged - pinning short-term JGB yields at -0.1% and the 10-year yield around zero - the BOJ decided to let long-term yields to move 50 basis points either side of its 0% target, wider than the 25 basis point band previously.

+At the post-announcement media briefing, BOJ Governor Haruhiko Kuroda sought to emphasize that the change was "not an interest rate hike," but to improve bond market function.
+He reiterated that it's too early to discuss an exit from stimulus.

-Eyes will now be trained on BOJ Governor Haruhiko Kuroda's media briefing later in the day for additional hints about a pivot away from ultra-easy policy.
-Most BOJ watchers had expected no changes until his 10-year term finishes at the end of March.
+Most BOJ watchers had expected no changes until Kuroda's 10-year term finishes at the end of March.

 "This was really out of the box," said Bart Wakabayashi, branch manager at State Street in Tokyo.

 "We're seeing them start to test the market about the exit strategy," he added.
-"It will depend on Kuroda's comments later today, but we could see a break below 130.
+For dollar-yen, "we could see a break below 130.
 It's very much within reach this year."

 The 10-year JGB yield JP10YTN=JBTC jumped to 0.46% from the previous cap at 0.25%.
 It pulled equivalent U.S. Treasury yields higher as well, with the 10-year US10YT=RR soaring to the highest this month at 3.711%.

-It had been moving towards the top of that range before the BOJ announcement as investors continued to digest the Federal Reserve's message of higher interest rates for longer.
+The index had been moving towards the top of that range before the BOJ announcement as investors continued to assess the Federal Reserve's message of higher interest rates for longer.

-The yen's gains were broad, with the euro tumbling about 3% to the lowest since Dec.
-2 at 140.90 yen EURJPY=EBS and sterling also sliding some 3% to the lowest since Oct.
-12 at 160.87 yen.
+The yen's gains were broad, with the euro tumbling as much as 3.3% to the lowest since late September at 140.44 yen EURJPY=EBS and sterling at one point also sliding some 3.3% to the lowest since Oct.
+12 at 160.76 yen.

 "You can look across any yen pair and they look very similar – strength to the yen to the detriment to the currency you trade it against," Matt Simpson, market analyst at City Index, wrote in an email.